Skip to content

 Purpose

-To keep the governing body informed of standards achieved and the resource needs of the curriculum areas in order to maintain and raise standards.
+To keep the governing body informed of standards achieved and the resource needs of the relevant curriculum areas in order to maintain and raise standards.

 Theme Team Remit